Logo

 In September 2019, Nancy Pelosi met with Hong Kong pro-democracy activist Joshua Wong on Capitol Hill; Chinese media responded by accusing Nancy Pelosi of "backing and encouraging radical activists".

-President Joe Biden discouraged but did not prevent Nancy Pelosi from traveling to Taiwan, and the White House later affirmed her right to visit the nation.
+President Joe Biden discouraged but did not prevent Nancy Pelosi from traveling to Taiwan, and the White House later affirmed her right to visit.

 Nancy Pelosi's trip triggered a new round of hostilities in the already tense relationship between the US and China.